urostripunovic/share-recipes-now-backend/public/Backend.md

 These are the routes that will be roughly implemented some will be in steps while others is one API call.
 - Implement the api.ts file or not see how easy it is.
 - Implement a rate limit for login, there is a [npm package for it using redis](https://github.com/upstash/ratelimit#install)
+- Redo the processImage function when fetching recipes and user information
 - Redo the comment table to ensure that the comments reset for each post and that they have a unique key with their recipe, test it out as well
 - One to let users add a ingredient **admin auth?**
     - Scrape all the ingredients from this [site](https://food.ndtv.com/ingredient) and att it to the Ingredient Table